eisforgene/super-disco/README.md

 Eugene Lee

 #### Languanges:
-HTML, Javascript, Bootstrap, Moment
+HTML, Javascript, Bootstrap, Moment.js, jQuery

 ## Description:
-This challenge invites us to build a timed coding quiz with multiple-choice questions.
-This app will run in the browser, and will feature dynamically updated HTML and CSS powered by JavaScript code that we write.
+The challenge was to create a simple calendar application that allows a user to save events for each hour of the day.
+This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.

 #### References:
 [Markdown Guide](https://guides.github.com/features/mastering-markdown/)